dminor/plover/readme.md

 [Walden](https://github.com/dminor/walden), a Smalltalk/Self dialect,
 added a virtual machine and mutable state.

-To keep things interesting Sora uses parser combinators rather than a separate lexer and recursive descent parser like in Scoundrel and Walden.
+To keep things interesting Schönfinkel uses parser combinators rather than a separate lexer and recursive descent parser like in Scoundrel and Walden.
 The language is purely functional.
-Sora supports static type checking without having to use any type annotations, largely because the language is so simple.
+Schönfinkel supports static type checking without having to use any type annotations, largely because the language is so simple.
 The type inference is done from scratch rather than using an existing algorithm like Hindley-Milner.

 The type inference is bottom up, with the type being inferred from constants